ZanettaPM/DFT-Crystal-structure-evaluation/README.md

 # DFT-Crystal-structure-evaluation

-Please find several data processing procedures used in Zanetta et al. 2022.
-The structure has been relaxed in a ISIF 7 2 7 2 step by step procedure see Zanetta et al. 2022, which explain the data tree organisation.
+This repository contains several data processing procedures used in Zanetta et al. 2022.
+The structure has been relaxed using a step-by-step ISIF 7 2 7 2 procedure, as detailed in Zanetta et al. 2022, which also explains the data tree organization.

-Three sections are presented using the Structure N°10 as an example; the space group symmetry estimation, the bond distance mesurement and the force evolution during the convergence of the calculations.
+Three sections are presented using Structure N°10 as an example:

+Space Group Symmetry Estimation
+Bond Distance Measurement
+Force Evolution During Convergence of Calculations

-POTCAR and VASPRUN files were removed from all the files in order to gain memory space on github.
+Please note that POTCAR and VASPRUN files have been removed from all directories to save memory space on GitHub.

+For more details, refer to the original paper by Zanetta et al. 2022.